 It was a white Mercedes SUV.

-Now we are ready to watch, and take notes.
-Today’s topic: How long it took for me, as a kid, to figure out whether I was born rich, or not.
+When I was a kid, it took me a long time to figure out whether I was born rich, or not.
 Doesn’t every kid, at one point, ask their parents, “Are we rich?”

+But I can honestly say that today, I am awfully rich.
 This is a picture of me, proof of how very rich I am these days.